 Before finding it, though, you have to identify the key topics that matter to your audience.

 Research topics your main competitor cover.
 You can do it by analyzing their websites manually:

 - Check what pages they’ve in the navigation

 - Look at their blog categories.
 If they also reveal how many posts they have per category, focus on the ones with the most content.

 You can also use software to do it.
 SEMrush, Ahrefs, and others include various options for competitive research.

-Here’s how the report looks like in SEMrush.
+Here’s what the report looks like in SEMrush.
 You access it by typing your competitors’ URL into the main search box in the app, and then, going to the Pages tab.

 Another strategy is scouting the web, particularly, any places where your target audience hangs out.
 It could be Quora, industry publications, forums or social media.